 Ottawa Catholic School Board Mental Health Resources (OCSB) Describes the Board’s programs dealing with mental health, focusing on awareness, prevention, and early intervention.

-Parents’ Lifelines of Eastern Ontario (PLEO) The Ottawa chapter of Parents for Children’s Mental Health (PCMH), PLEO provides support and information to parents and caregivers with children, youth, and young adults to age 24 who are facing mental health challenges.
+Parents’ Lifelines of Eastern Ontario (PLEO) provides support and information to parents and caregivers with children, youth, and young adults to age 24 who are facing mental health challenges.

-Red Flags is a Quick Reference Guide designed to assist Early Years Professionals in Ottawa in determining whether there is a need to refer families or caregivers to seek out additional advice, screening, assessment or treatment for their child.
+Red Flags: A Quick Reference Guide for Early Years Professionals in Ottawa (Link) is designed to assist Early Years Professionals in Ottawa in determining whether there is a need to refer families or caregivers to seek out additional advice, screening, assessment or treatment for their child.
 It is not an assessment or diagnostic tool.
-[See also the entry for Best Start, above.]

 Roberts Smart Centre An accredited children’s mental health centre that delivers specialized bilingual treatment and clinical services designed to improve the lives of youth living with complex behavioral and emotional needs, involving and supporting families and collaborating with partners in an integrated community-based system.

 Upstream Ottawa’s mission is to offer adults, youth, and their families the community-based supports and services they need to rebuild lives affected by persistent mental illness.
 Created in 1985, it offers a variety of services, such as a psychiatric assessment clinic and social and recreational group events.
-Funding is provided by the Ontario Ministry of Health and Long-Term Care and the Champlain Local Health Integration Network.
+Funding is provided by the Ontario Ministry of Health and Long-Term Care (OMH) and by Home and Community Care Support Services Champlain (HCCSSC) (formerly called The Champlain Local Health Integration Network).

-Walking the talk is a toolkit created in 2017 by the Ontario Centre of Excellence for Child and Youth Mental Health for agencies to engage with youth in mental health by learning skills and working on issues they’re passionate about to contribute to social change.
+Walking the talk is a toolkit created in 2017 by the Knowledge Institute on Child and Youth Mental Health and Addictions (CYMHA) (formerly known as The Ontario Centre of Excellence for Child and Youth Mental Health) for agencies to engage with youth in mental health by learning skills and working on issues they’re passionate about to contribute to social change.
 The toolkit provides a better understanding of youth engagement and how it can directly benefit agencies in Ontario’s child and youth mental health sector.